mrapp-ke/MLRL-Boomer/doc/developer_guide/compilation.md

 By default, the project is built with multi-threading support enabled.
 This requires [OpenMP](https://www.openmp.org/) to be available on the host system.
 In order to compile the project without multi-threading support, e.g., because OpenMP is not available, the build option `multi_threading_support` can be set to `disabled` instead of `enabled`.
 Alternatively, the desired value can be specified via the environment variable `MULTI_THREADING_SUPPORT`.

-When using the {ref}`testbed`, the command `boomer --version` or `boomer -v` can be executed to check whether the program was built with multi-threading support enabled or not.
+When using the {ref}`testbed`, the command `testbed mlrl.boosting --version` or `testbed mlrl.boosting -v` can be executed to check whether the program was built with multi-threading support enabled or not.
 It prints the build options used for compilation, as well as information about the CPU cores available on the system for multi-threading.

 If you need to access this information programmatically in your own Python or C++ code, the following code snippets can be used (see {ref}`python-apidoc` and {ref}`cpp-apidoc`):